-"KNOXVILLE, Tenn., May 3d, 1843.
+"Knoxville, Tenn., May 3d, 1843.

-"MY DEAR SON-I reached this place a few days since, and am to labour as a missionary in this region for some two or three months.
+"My Dear Son-I reached this place a few days since, and am to labour as a missionary in this region for some two or three months.
 May the Lord grant his blessing.
 Remember, my dear son, you must take exercise, and do it regularly; and it must be of the right kind.
 When I was at College, I was very studious; and not bearing the idea of losing any time, my plan was to unite study and exercise.
 My custom or practice was, for some time, to walk three miles every day; that is, a mile morning, noon, and evening.
 My walks were solitary, and I employed the time generally in committing to memory some lesson or speech, or something of the kind.
-The • result was, I would frequently return to my room in a state of great exhaustion, such exercise being to me rather an injury than a benefit.
+The result was, I would frequently return to my room in a state of great exhaustion, such exercise being to me rather an injury than a benefit.
 For exercise to be profitable, the mind must be recreated as well as the body.
 Ball-playing and gymnastic exercises are the very thing.
 I hope, my dear son, that you will not neglect your health.
 See to it, that soul and body both enjoy daily and vigorous health.
 I think it would be well for your reading and writing, as a general thing, to have some bearing upon the grand object of pursuit which you have in view.
 You recollect the language of Paul to Timothy: 'Study to show thyself approved unto God, a workman that needeth not to be ashamed.'
 You may think this counsel not quite so appropriate just now; but the suggestion, even at this period, I think can do no harm.
-You must not expect either frequent or long letters from me for some months to come; you know your father's manner of doing things when out on a preaching tour-preaching incessantly.
-I find little time to write to any one: and, besides, I have rarely any conveniences for writing.
+You must not expect either frequent or long letters from me for some months to come; you know your father's manner of doing things when out on a your father's manner of doing things when out on a preaching tour-preaching incessantly.
+I find little time to write to any one; and, besides, I have rarely any conveniences for writing.
 Another thing, my hand becomes unsteady by reason of much speaking.
-Yesterday I preached three times, and this morning -only see my scrawl!
+Yesterday I preached three times, and this morning-only see my scrawl!
 Last night I had a crowded house, galleries and all.
-I hope the Lord has something for me to do in this place, and the region round about.
+I hope the Lord has somethic for the last relationship and the residue and the resi thing for me to do in this place, and the region round about.